 All Venues.
 All Group Sizes.
 Equipment required: A table or podium.
 A microphone for larger groups or in the gym, or if the room acoustics require it.
 A screen and projector for power-point.

 In-Person Visits (45-60 minutes): $300 for 1 session; $250 for each subsequent session up to four sessions in one day.
-A session may be split into two 25-30 minute sessions for Kindergarten.
+A session may be split into two 25 minute storytime events for grades K-2.

 Virtual Visits (45-60 minutes): $200 per session.
-A session may be split into two 25-30 minute sessions for Kindergarten.
+A session may be split into two 25 minute storytime events for grades K-2.

 HST applies to all sessions.
-If travel is over 50 km, a CRA-based travel rate applies of $0.61 per kilometer, round trip.
+If travel is over 50 km, a rate of 50¢/km, round trip, will be charged.

-Casey Lyall lives in Southwestern Ontario where she also works at her local library.
-She is the author of humorous picture books and middle grade novels such as the Howard Wallace, P.I. series, A Spoonful of Frogs (illustrated by Vera Brosgol), and Gnome Is Where Your Heart Is.
-Casey has a number of fun books on the horizon including the upcoming graphic novel, The League of Littles (illustrated by Ken Niimura.).
-During her presentations, Casey aims to entertain and inform while leaving her audience excited about creating their own stories.
+Casey Lyall is the author of nine (and counting!) humorous books for kids such as the Howard Wallace, P.I. series, A Spoonful of Frogs (illustrated by Vera Brosgol), Gnome Is Where Your Heart Is, Waking the Dead and Other Fun Activities, and The League of Littles (illustrated by Sara Faber.)

-Each presentation is approximately 1 hour with time allowed for student Q&A throughout and ending with a group story-building game.
+Her general presentation covers the key elements that Casey has learned over her years as a writer while allowing time for a Q&A with students and a group story-building game.
 Casey is a very flexible presenter and can adapt her presentation to suit the needs of a school.
 If there is an interest in focusing more on one aspect of writing or on one of her books specifically, that can be accommodated.

 If there is an interest in book sales at an event, Casey can provide order forms with instructions to help organize the process in advance.
 She co-ordinates with a bookstore that offers her titles at a discount.

-Casey can accommodate presentations to groups of any size, but if she is presenting in a large venue, a microphone is required.
-A librarian, teacher, or other school representative should be present throughout any event.
+Equipment: Casey can accommodate presentations to groups of any size, but if she is presenting in a large venue, a microphone is required.
+A librarian, teacher, or other school representative must be present throughout any event.
 A digital projector and screen may be required (Some presentations are accompanied by PowerPoint slides.
 Casey can bring her laptop or provide a flash drive).
-Water and a table to keep supplies on are also appreciated as well as lunch if booking for a full day visit.
+A table to keep supplies on is also appreciated.

 Rates: Writer’s Union, CANSCAIP, SCBWI.
 All sessions 45-60 minutes.
 Virtual $250.
 In-person $300 (available in Kitchener/Waterloo and GTA only).
 Half-day $550 (two sessions, available in Kitchener/Waterloo and GTA only).
 Full day $800 (up to three sessions).
 Half and full days may be split between nearby schools on the same day.
 Prices quoted do not include travel costs or HST.

-JJESSICA VITALIS is an award-winning, Columbia MBA-wielding middle grade author with Greenwillow/HarperCollins.
+JESSICA VITALIS is an award-winning, Columbia MBA-wielding middle grade author with Greenwillow/HarperCollins.
 Her books have been translated into three languages, received multiple starred reviews, been designated as Junior Library Guild Gold Standard Selections, and appeared on “Best Book” lists for Kirkus and CCBC.
 Coyote Queen won the Reading the West Book Award, the High Plains Literary Award, and the Women Writing the West 2024 WILLA Literary Award in Children’s Fiction and Non-Fiction.
 Her latest novel, Unsinkable Cayenne, is a Junior Library Guild Gold Standard Selection, a NCTE Notable Verse Novel, and was featured as a best new release by Parade Magazine.
 Jessica has American and Canadian citizenship; she currently lives and writes in Ontario but speaks at schools, conferences, and festivals all over North America.

-• Unsinkable Cayenne is a NCTE 2025 Notable Verse Novel
+Unsinkable Cayenne is a NCTE 2025 Notable Verse Novel

-• Coyote Queen is a Reading the West Book Award winner
+Coyote Queen is a Reading the West Book Award winner

-• Coyote Queen is a winner of the High Plains Book Award
+Coyote Queen is a winner of the High Plains Book Award

-• Coyote Queen won the Women Writing the West 2024 WILLA Book Award for Children’s Fiction and Non-Fiction
+Coyote Queen won the Women Writing the West 2024 WILLA Book Award for Children’s Fiction and Non-Fiction

 When she’s not writing, Jessica’s favorite activity is talking about writing; her presentations are best suited for students grades four and up (and adults of any age).
 She is also available for festivals, conferences, and keynote speeches and can speak to issues ranging from SEL topics to grief and healing.